-Instead of incorporating a subsidiary in Switzerland, a foreign company may also establish one or several branch offices.
-Branch offices have a certain organizational and financial independence from the principal office: under Swiss law, a branch office can enter into contracts and execute and settle transactions in its own name, and can sue and be sued at its place of business.
-Legally, however, the branch offices are part of the foreign company.
-If the foreign company is liquidated or falls into insolvency, the effects of such liquidation or insolvency also extend to the Swiss branch office.
+Instead of incorporating a subsidiary in Switzerland during Swiss company formation and administration, a foreign company may also establish one or several branch offices.
+Branch offices in Switzerland have a certain organisational and financial independence from the principal office.
+Under Swiss law, a branch office can enter into contracts and execute and settle transactions in its own name.
+The Swiss branch office can also sue and be sued at its place of business.
+However, legally the branch offices are part of the foreign company.
+If the foreign company is liquidated or falls into insolvency, the effects of the liquidation or insolvency also extend to the Swiss branch office.

-Although a similar cost to establish and slightly more of a burden to establish than and AG or GmbH, the branch office does benefit from:
+- Although it’s a similar cost, it is slightly more of a burden to establish than an AG or GmbH.
+However, the Swiss branch office does benefit from:

 - No share capital requirement

 - Low tax burden

 - Exemption from the 35% withholding tax on payments to the parent company

 - Exemption of the Swiss profits in the hands of the parent company (according to terms of relevant double tax treaties)

 A foreign company may establish a branch office in Switzerland, if, among other things, the following requirements are met:

 - The foreign company must show that it is lawfully existing and duly incorporated in its home country.
 For this purpose, it must provide the competent Commercial Register with an excerpt from the foreign commercial register or register of companies; if no such register exists under the law of the foreign company’s home country, it must provide official evidence that it lawfully exists.